 So anyway.
-Don’t listen to anyone when they insist you can’t do something a certain way and listen to them only half the time when they say you have to do it their way.
+Don’t believe anyone when they insist you can’t do something a certain way and ignore when they say you have to do it their way.
 Be fearful of nothing, don’t take criticism of your work personally and don’t doubt your abilities (plenty of other people are going to do that for you).
 Be invaluable to those around you.
 Keep your friends close and enemies closer.
 Remember what Werner Herzog said about money: it’s cowardly and stupid, slow and unimaginative.
 Chase what you want and wait for no one.
 Nothing worth anything comes easy.
 Don’t spread yourself too thin.
 “Live to the point of tears.”
 Let he who has never sinned… Beware of experts.
 Reuse your work.
 Know your tools.
 Self-importance is bad (play low-status).
 Autodidactism is good and never-ending.
 Our most valuable commodity is time.
 “Only the exhaustive is truly interesting.”
-Consider the long term (hard work pays off).
+Consider the long term (hard work doesn’t go unrewarded).
 Don’t fold when you can check (keep your options open).
 Maintain momentum (if you can’t, walk away).
 Never take the bait.
 Stop mumbling.
 Earn the respect of those you respect.
 Common courtesy goes a long way.
 Learn it all on the job.
 Solitude.
 The tortoise sometimes wins the race.
 The answer is often right under your nose.
 Focus on the essential.
 If not now, when?
 Always birdstone.
 Decide which side you’re on: do it for them or do it for yourself (there’s no middle ground).
 “Schlafen kannst Du, wenn Du tot bist.”
 Play to your strengths.
+Swallow your pride.
+Shut up and listen.
 It’s OK to be bored so long as there’s something new to seize upon.
 Don’t say it if you don’t mean it.
 “Independence” is a state of mind.
-Breathe deep.
-Stop complaining (enjoy the abyss).
+Leave the ignorant to themselves.
 If you give, give unconditionally.
 Dignity matters.
 Success is the ability to move from one failure to the next with no loss of enthusiasm.
 All life is problem solving.
-Always hold yourself to the highest standards.
+Hold yourself to the highest of standards.
 Get more exercise.
 Know your limitations (and when to disengage).
 Don’t use “myself” when “me” will do just fine.
 “Try not to die like a dog.”
 Live up to your myth.
+Breathe deep.
+Stop complaining and learn to enjoy the abyss below as you hang on with fingernails only.
 Create your own rigorous learning environment.
 And don’t quit those piano lessons.